 Maurice's Strategikon: Handbook of Byzantine Military Strategy by Maurice, edited by George T. Dennis.
 The Byzantine emperor Maurice (582-602 AD) compiled an influential handbook for the field commander.
 This first complete English translation describes in detail weaponry and armor, daily life in the army, clothing, food, medical care, military law.

 History of Theophylact Simocatta translated by Michael and Mary Whitby.
 Theophylactus Simocattes was a secretary to 7th century emperor Heraclius.
 This book is a history of the reign of Emperor Maurice, who succeeded Tiberius II.
-From Alibris.

 The Politics of Usurpation in the Seventh Century: Rhetoric and Revolution in Byzantium by David Michael Olster.
 About Phocas, last emperor of the Justin dynasty, who was succeeded by Heraclius.